 How to become a Beekeeper

 This course is ABKA’s full competency based new beekeeper training programme.
-It has 3 key elements.
+It has three key elements.

 The training is designed to take a practical but slow approach to the first year with the aim of building your confidence in handling bees and give you a good basic grounding in the day to day management of bees before you have to deal with your own colony.
 We strongly recommend that you do not get your own bees in the first season but spend it learning about bees by helping your Bee Buddy with theirs.
 At the end of the first season if the training has gone well you will be in a position to decide on an apiary site and buy appropriate equipment.
 At this point you will be in a good position to get and manage your own bees and work through the remaining competencies in the Workbook.

-What equipment do I need to get before starting the programme:
+What equipment do I need to get before starting this programme?

 Before you are able to start this part of your training you will need to buy the appropriate protective equipment.
 We recommend a full bee suit from a reputable supplier, gloves and suitable foot ware.
 You will have been given details of this in the equipment handout during the initial Bees and Beekeeping course.